Skip to main content

 }

-I iterate through all the players at the table (at the moment, two) and set the turnFinished value to 'true' when the player who plays has his current round.
-And during either the draw or play functions, I call this function and send in the player as a parameter.
-Simples.
+I iterate through all players at the table (currently two), and set turnFinished to true for the player whose turn it is.
+During both the draw and play functions, I call this and pass in the player as a parameter.
+Simple.